miachervenkova/AirLight/README.md

 # AirLight
 TL;DR: Visualizing air pollution with LEDs using Arduino Nano 33 IoT and open-source data

 The AirLight project aims to create a lamp that changes color based on air quality data.
 This project involves using an Arduino Nano 33 IoT to connect to a WiFi network, retrieve air quality data from a specified server, parse the data, and control an RGB LED strip to display different colors corresponding to different levels of particulate matter (PM) pollution.
-For more info on my Senior Independent Honors Project, check out https://sites.google.com/acsbg.org/airlight/home
+For more info on my Senior Independent Honors Project, check out https://sites.google.com/acsbg.org/airlight/home.
+UPDATE: Luftdaten.info is now https://sensor.community/bg/

 ![image](https://github.com/miachervenkova/AirLight/assets/144074897/05f07f19-7caa-450a-bf77-9aafb0f89d69)